igor012/symfony-demo.local/README.md

 make help
  tests : Run tests whith /usr/bin/phpunit

- cs: Execute code quality with
+ cs: Execute code quality with PhpCS

  all: Run all at once